massalabs/station-store/README.md

-# Thyra Plugin Store
+# MassaStation Plugin Store

-MassaLabs' official plugin list available for Thyra.
+MassaLabs' official plugin list available for MassaStation.

 ## How to add your plugin: